StackStorm/stackstorm-k8s/README.md

 ```
 Don't forget running Helm upgrade to apply new changes.

+NOTE: `st2.packs.configs` will be ignored if you use `st2packs` images with `volumes.configs` (optional part of Method 2, described below).

 #### Pull st2packs from a private Docker registry
 If you need to pull your custom packs Docker image from a private repository, create a Kubernetes Docker registry secret and pass it to Helm values.
 See [K8s documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more info.